telerik/teststudio-docs/docs/prerequisites/license-activation/re-activating-your-license.md

 ---
-title: Re-Activating License
+title: Manual License Deactivation
-page_title: Re-Activating License
+page_title: Manual License Deactivation
-description: "Test Studio Re-activating your License.
+description: "Re-activate your Test Studio License.
 I want to use new machine but cannot deactivate the license on the previous one.
-Unable to deactivate a Test Studio license. a machine with an activated Test Studio license cannot be accessed to deactivate the license"
+Unable to deactivate a Test Studio license automatically.
+A machine with an activated Test Studio license cannot be accessed to deactivate the license.
+How to manually deactivate Test Studio license.
+0 seats available when trying to activate my Test Studio license. "
 position: 5
 ---
-# Re-Activating Test Studio License
+# Manual License Deactivation

 The Test Studio license is associated with the machine on which it is activated and it cannot be activated on another machine in the same time.
 However, there are certain occasions when a machine with an activated license cannot be accessed anymore - thus the used license cannot be deactivated.